Anders Hejlsberg: Early life

 Hejlsberg was born in Copenhagen, Denmark, and studied Electrical Engineering at the Technical University of Denmark.

+Career

 While at the university in 1980, he began writing programs for the Nascom microcomputer, including a Pascal compiler which was initially marketed as the Blue Label Software Pascal for the Nascom-2.
-However, he soon rewrote it for CP/M and DOS, marketing it first as Compas Pascal and later as PolyPascal.
-Later the product was licensed to Borland, and integrated into an IDE to become the Turbo Pascal system.
-Turbo Pascal competed with PolyPascal.
-The compiler itself was largely inspired by the "Tiny Pascal" compiler in Niklaus Wirth's Algorithms + Data Structures = Programs, one of the most influential computer science books of the time.
+The compiler itself was largely inspired by the "Tiny Pascal" compiler in Niklaus Wirth's Algorithms + Data Structures = Programs.
+He rewrote it for CP/M and MS-DOS, marketing it first as Compas Pascal, then PolyPascal.
+Borland licensed the compiler and sold it as Turbo Pascal.
+The CP/M version of the PolyPascal compiler already came with a built in integrated development environment as well as a stand-alone PolyPascal Editor (PPE).

-At Borland

 In Borland's hands, Turbo Pascal became one of the most commercially successful Pascal compilers.
 Hejlsberg remained with PolyData until the company came under financial stress and in 1989 he moved to California to become Chief Engineer at Borland.
 During this time, he developed Turbo Pascal further and became the chief architect for the team that produced Borland Delphi, which replaced Turbo Pascal.